How to Clear a Blocked Sink

 Step 4

-Repeat using the liquid drain cleaner a few times and then rinse it away with some warm water.
+Carefully pour the liquid drain cleaner into the plug hole as per the instructions, and then rinse it thoroughly with some warm water.

 how to fix a blocked sink step 4